 "Solving the puzzle of government contracting"

-Currently there is a job opening for a Procurement Specialist at CT PTAP.
+Currently there are no job openings for Procurement Specialists at CT PTAP.
 If your qualifications match what is described below please send us your resume.
 See contact information below.

 Southeastern Connecticut Enterprise Region, Inc. (seCTer)